-Convened by the interim IPBES Secretariat at UNEP in coordination with FAO, UNDP and UNESCO, and co-facilitated by the International Union for the Conservation of Nature (IUCN) and the International Council for Science (ICSU), this edition will be held over two days on Saturday 7 and Sunday 8 December in Antalya, Turkey.
+Convened by the interim IPBES Secretariat at UNEP in coordination with FAO, UNDP and UNESCO, and co-facilitated by the International Union for the Conservation of Nature (IUCN) and the International Council for Science (ICSU), this edition was held over two days on Saturday 7 and Sunday 8 December in Antalya, Turkey.

-The meeting aims at:
+The meeting aimed at:

 1. Providing first-time IPBES Plenary participants with an opportunity to understand the way IPBES works;

 2. Discussing the engagement of stakeholders in IPBES, with a focus on the ways and means to implement the stakeholder engagement strategy to support the implementation of the work programme of IPBES;